The Breathtaking Pyrénées: Full of Whispered Stories

 The Pyrénées form a natural border between France and Spain.
 Image courtesy of Wikipedia, see here.

-This line of deformation runs for some 300 miles between the foam of the Atlantic (Bay of Biscay) and the warm Mediterranean.
+This line of deformation runs for 300 miles, from the foam of the Atlantic to the warm Mediterranean.
 Thruways are few and elevated.
 It is a choker around the neck of the Iberian Peninsula.

 The marked trail followed asphalt and cow path.
 Fog obscured our vision.